dhl84/toolkit/README.md

 # Utility Scripts Repository

-<<<<<<< HEAD
-This repository contains a toolkit of utility scripts for file management, Git operations, and code consolidation.
+This repository contains a toolkit of utility scripts for file management, Git operations, code consolidation, and machine learning tasks.

 ## Table of Contents
 1. [Installation](#installation)